 Sofa Upholstery Summary: The Fast Way to Pick the Right Material

-Use this as your “shortlist engine” before you fall for a color name or showroom lighting.
+Use this as a shortlist tool before you get pulled in by a color name or good showroom lighting.

 The 4-part decision filter